Model-based Clustering with Missing Not At Random Data: Numerical experiments on synthetic data

 When the number $K$ of clusters is not known \emph{a priori}, it can be automatically chosen using the ICL criterion: the idea is to run algorithms with several values for $K$ ($K=1,2,3,4$ here), and to choose the model with the highest resulting ICL.
 To our knowledge, no method proposes an automatic choice of the number of clusters in unsupervised classification for the two-step heuristics, which is also a major drawback.

-Therefore, we only compare the EM algorithm designed for the MNAR$z$ and MCAR data.
 Table \ref{tab:choiceK} gathers the percentages of times (over 50 repetitions) the correct number of classes ($K=3$) is chosen by the ICL criterion for different missing-data rates (10, 30, 50\%) and different sample sizes ($n=100,500$).
 In any case, the EM algorithm for MNAR$z$ data always outperforms the algorithm for MCAR data in terms of accurate model selection.
 The EM algorithm for MNAR$z$ data manages also to select the best model despite a high percentage of missing data (50\%) provided that the sample size is large enough ($n=500$).

+We also illustrate in Appendix \ref{sec:app_xp} (Figure \ref{fig:xp1_MNARz}) the findings of Theorem \ref{propo:MAR.MNARz}, by comparing our algorithm considering MCAR or MNAR$z$ data with the algorithm of the \textbf{RMixtComp} package \citep{biernacki2015model} considering MCAR data and using the augmented data matrix ($Y|C$).
+As expected, both approaches give similar results.